 18. “Much obliged.”

-- Explanation & Nuance: A polite, slightly old-fashioned phrase that carries a formal and courteous feel.
-Because it’s not common in casual conversation, it can stand out and sound particularly polite when used.
-Its classic nature is also why it’s a frequent answer in crossword puzzles, like the New York Times crossword.
+- Explanation & Nuance: A polite, slightly old fashioned phrase that carries a formal and courteous feel.
+Its classic nature is also why it’s a frequent and satisfying answer in high level word puzzles, like the New York Times crossword, rewarding solvers who appreciate the history of language.

-- When to Use?
-In formal or semi-formal situations, such as when dealing with clients or senior figures.
+- When to Use: In formal or semi formal situations, such as when dealing with clients.

 - Tone: Formal, Polite, Courteous.